railroadmedia/maropost/README.md

 ### findOneById

-Gets the contact assigned to any lists according to id
+Gets the contact based on id

 #### Usage Example
 ```php